nokibsarkar/campwiz/README.md

 - hosting **article** writing competition.
 But for that, you can use [CampWiz v1.0](https://tools.wikilovesfolklore.org/campwiz/).
 ## Prerequisites
 To access the tool, you need to have a device with an internet connection and a web browser.
 The tool is optimised to work on all devices, including mobile phones, tablets, and desktop computers.
 Also, you need to have an active Wikimedia account to access the tool.
 Apart from these, you should not need any other prerequisites to access the tool.
 Please go to the tool located at [https://campwiz.wikilovesfolklore.org/](https://campwiz.wikilovesfolklore.org/).
+## FRAMEWORK
+1. Project
+2. Campaign
+3. Rounds
+### Roles
+1. **Admin**
+    - Admin are system administrators who can create new Projects like Wiki Loves Folklore/Wiki Loves Africa and can assign Lead to the specific project.
+These leads can be leaders/founders/coordinators of a wiki campaign.
+2. **Lead**
+    - Lead are users who can create campaigns like `Wiki Loves Folklore 2024, Wiki Loves Africa in Igbo community, Wiki Loves Monuments in Switzerland` etc. They are the leaders of the campaign and can assign coordinators who can assist them in their tasks.
+3. **Coordinator**
+    - Coordinators are the users who help to create rounds and help the lead in the works related to jury of wiki campaigns.
+They can be assigned by the Lead.
+4. **Jury**
+    - Jury are the set of experienced users/Volunteers who have access to the judging interface of the tool.
+These users help in selection of the Winning media of the campaign.
 ## How to use CampWiz
 The most of you would be using the tool is to evaluate the images/audios/videos uploaded to Wikimedia Commons as a `Jury`.
-But, there are other roles as well.
-They are available below.
+But, there are other roles as well which carry out the base for jury tasks.
 ### As a Jury
 This section will guide you on how to evaluate the images/audios/videos uploaded to Wikimedia Commons as a `Jury` of a round.
 #### Evaluate the submissions (Images/Audio/Video)